scopatz/anthony.scopatz.com/content/missives/the-real-grand-challenge.rst

 seem to recognize this.)

-I am also fearful because they are talking about a three-year time frame just to build the framework and maybe some sample physics models\*.
+I am also fearful because they are talking about a three-year time frame just to build the framework and maybe some sample physics models [1].
 This is the easy part!
-And every day that you spend debating whether you should be passing an array or a pointer to an array is a day that you are not doing new science and engineering\*\*.
+And every day that you spend debating whether you should be passing an array or a pointer to an array is a day that you are not doing new science and engineering [2].

 So I am excited because it truly is an excellent idea.
 I am just not sure that it is as VISIONary as they make it out to be.
-Give me three months, a coffee-shop, and  \*BAM\* you'll have the architecture that has been proposed.
+Give me three months, a coffee-shop, and  *BAM* you'll have the architecture that has been proposed.

 The real grand challenge is making nuclear engineers into become software developers.

-| \* Note: It may well take three years to put in meaningful models, but
-that is science not infrastructure.
+**[1]:** It may well take three years to put in meaningful models, but that is science not infrastructure.

-|  \*\* Note: I count views as new science, because without the shiny
-figure at the end, all you have is a bunch of numbers.
+**[2]:** I count views as new science, because without the shiny figure at the end, all you have is a bunch of numbers.